ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v3.2.md

 ### Object state API improvements

-You can now use `ObjectStateService::loadObjectStateByIdentifier()` and `ObjectStateService::loadObjectStateGroupByIdentifier()` to [get Object states and Object state groups](https://doc.ibexa.co/en/latest/api/public_php_api_managing_repository/#getting-object-state-information) in the PHP API.
+You can now use `ObjectStateService::loadObjectStateByIdentifier()` and `ObjectStateService::loadObjectStateGroupByIdentifier()` to [get object states and object state groups](https://doc.ibexa.co/en/latest/api/public_php_api_managing_repository/#getting-object-state-information) in the PHP API.

 ## Full changelog